heyyanu/FIM/README.md

 This script is provided as-is under no explicit license.
 Add a license file (e.g., MIT) if you plan to publish it.

----

-If you want, I can:

-* produce a shorter `README.md` suitable for including in a Git repo;
-* generate a sample `.env` file and a `requirements.txt`;
-* modify the script to make Jira optional or to include `removed` events in the CSV.

-Tell me which of those you'd like next and I’ll add it directly.